pattonsgirl/CEG3120/Projects/Project3/README.md

      - Document how to place your site content in the default content directory
    - If using `simple-site`'s content:
      - Document where changes need to be made to insert your last name where YOURLASTNAMEHERE text is
-   - If changes were made:
+   - If service configuration changes were made:
        - Explain files that will need modified and general purpose of each file
        - Explain the configuration blocks within each changed file
-   - Explain how to reload the browser after web content changes
+   - Explain how to reload after web content changes
    - Explain how to restart the service after a service configuration change
    - Resources used (websites)
 6. Prove in two ways that your load balancer is working:
    - Use the browser to show that the hosts in the pool are taking turns serving content.
 Options include:
       - Hosts have a unique word / phrase on the index.html page
       - Inspection of the cookie payload (if enabled) to show which host the content came from
-      - **Delvierables**
+      - **Deliverables**
         - Explain how the user can visually test that their load balancer is working based on your method choice and supporting documentation
         - Take a set of screenshots that show hosts rotating content serving.
-   - View `haproxy` logs to show requests being dstirbuted and responses from different hosts in the pool.
+   - View `haproxy` logs to show requests being distributed and responses from different hosts in the pool.
       - **Deliverables**
         - Record and explain the command(s) to view the logs.
         - Take a screenshot of your logs proving load balancing among hosts in the pool is working